Claris FileMaker and Private AI Part 2: DeepSeek R1

 Why DeepSeek R1?

-As a new and relatively unknown Chinese startup, DeekSeek garner significant media attention with the release of the R1 model in January 2025.
+As a new and relatively unknown Chinese startup, DeekSeek garnered significant media attention with the release of the R1 model in January 2025.
 It had previously been assumed that the large American Mega Cap tech stock's heavy spending on cutting edge infrastructure provided by Nvidia's most advanced chips would provide a significant technological 'moat' to other entrants into the AI market.

 DeepSeek's principle innovation was to build a model capable of simulating how humans reason through problems for a fraction of the cost of similar American models (~$6m versus over $100m for OpenAI's GPT4).
 Even more significantly, DeepSeek uses less memory than rival models and so executing it is less costly for users.